zew/go-questionnaire/README.md

 * Different questionaires are separated by URL path.

-* Survey results are pulled in by the independent package `transferrer`.
+* Survey results are pulled in by the independent command `transferrer`.

 ## Data thrift